Economic Impact of Tourism In North Carolina and Visitor Spending Estimates

 Calculating the economic impact of visitors to North Carolina, the state's wine and grape industry and other travel industry sectors helps policy makers make strategic decisions about the long term health of tourism, assess capital investment and gauge the amount of government support.

-The Division of Tourism evaluates the economic impact of travel and tourism at two different levels:
+Visit North Carolina, the public-private organization that leads tourism marketing efforts for the state, evaluates the economic impact of travel and tourism at two different levels:

 - The first level, narrow in scope, calculates the impact based on visitor expenditures using the Travel Economic Impact Model (TEIM).